patrickfrey/mewa/doc/tutorial.md

 ```

 #### Apply Callable
+This section is the most complicated of the whole example compiler.
-Find the best match of a callable with parameters.
+It shows the code for how to find the best match of a callable with parameters.
 The candidates are fetched from a priority queue ordered by weight.
 Constructor functions of the top candidates are called and if they succeed to build the objects then the match is returned.
+Candidates with a failing constructor are dropped to enable recursive initializer structures.
+Calls of the function ```tryApplyCallable``` and ```applyCallable``` are used for resolving all types with arguments (operators, member access, function call, etc.).
 ```Lua
 -- For a callable item, create for each argument the lists of reductions needed to pass the arguments to it, with accumulation of the reduction weights function collectItemParameter( node, item, args, parameters)